Imane219/LeetCode-Killer/mds/Python_tips.md

    > Tuple is sortable in python.
 It will compare each element in tuple until is sorted.

+8. `sorted(iterable,cmp=None,key=None,reverse=False)`, returns a new list and can sort all iterable object.

-8. `enumerate(list)` can be used to get both the index and the value.
+9. `enumerate(list)` can be used to get both the index and the value.

    ```python
    dic = {val:i for i,val in enumerate(list)}
    ```

-9. Do not modify the list while traverse it.
+10. Do not modify the list while traverse it.

-10. slice operation is also left close and right open.
+11. slice operation is also left close and right open.

-11. Judge whether a is an empty list:
+12. Judge whether a is an empty list:

    ```python
    if a == []